Principal Investigatorship at SLAC

 To submit a PI waiver under this exception, please follow this guidance (SU login required).

-One of SLAC’s strengths is the ability to involve Stanford faculty and Stanford PIs to develop new or contribute significantly to existing research programs at SLAC.
-To facilitate this interaction, it has become important to provide a mechanism for Stanford PIs to formally integrate into SLAC so they have all of the rights and responsibilities of a SLAC PI.
-This includes, but is not limited to, the ability to supervise SLAC staff on their funded SLAC programs, obtain the relevant SLAC training necessary to submit proposals and perform work at SLAC, and obtain a SLAC badge.
+A SLAC strength is the ability to involve Stanford faculty and Stanford PIs to develop new or contribute significantly to existing research programs at SLAC.
+The Stanford PI at SLAC status allows Stanford PIs to formally integrate into SLAC so they have all of the rights and responsibilities of a SLAC PI.

 To ensure the integrity of research performed at the laboratory, SLAC Principal Investigators (PIs) and SLAC researchers intending to apply for outside funding must take additional training.